 Congress has expanded the Pell grant program, allowing Pell-eligible students additional summer Pell grant eligibility.
 As such, you may be eligible for Pell grant funding during the summer term, even if you have already used your annual Pell limit during the fall/spring terms.

 How to Apply

 To apply for financial aid for summer 2021, you must have a 2020-2021 Free Application for Federal Student Aid (FAFSA)* on file with the Office of Financial Aid and submit a Summer Financial Aid Application via Self-Service on mySXU.
 You will receive an email to your SXU email account letting you know of your eligibility for summer financial aid after your summer application has been received and you are registered for summer classes.

 *If you already have a 2020-2021 FAFSA on file, you do not need to file another for summer.
 If you have not filed a 2020-2021 FAFSA, you can complete it online.

 You will be considered for the Federal Pell Grant and Federal Subsidized and/or Unsubsidized loans once we receive your Summer Financial Aid Request and you are registered for summer classes.

 If you have remaining Federal Direct Loan eligibility, you must be enrolled for at least 6 credit hours in order to borrow during the May/summer term.

 Graduate Students with Remaining Eligibility

-Graduate students must be enrolled at least half time to qualify for the Unsubsidized or Grad Plus Loans.
+Graduate students must be enrolled at least half-time, which is 3 credit hours or more, to qualify for the Unsubsidized or Grad PLUS Loans.

 No Remaining Eligibility